Truist Securities Maintains Ovintiv (OVV) Buy Recommendation

-On April 4, 2023, Truist Securities maintained coverage of Ovintiv with a Buy recommendation.
+Fintel reports that on April 11, 2023, Truist Securities maintained coverage of Ovintiv (NYSE:OVV) with a Buy recommendation.

 See our leaderboard of companies with the largest price target upside.